felippe-regazio/Appaloosa-Books/webroot/magazine/wp-content/plugins/coming-soon/README.txt

 *	Works with any WordPress theme
 *	Visible only to non logged in users
-*	Secret link for your clients to view the upcoming website without logging in
+*	Secret bypass link for your clients to view the upcoming website without logging in
 *	Search Engine Optimized with customizable meta tags
 *	Mobile Ready responsive design and layout
 *	Maintenance Mode with Automatic Screenshot